-On Wednesday in the Oakland Estuary, roughly 10 sailboats designated as abandoned, derelict and illegally anchored were destroyed.
+Dust, shards of fiberglass and broken dreams filled the air over the Oakland Estuary on Wednesday, as roughly 10 sailboats — most of them designated as abandoned, derelict and illegally anchored — were destroyed.

 Navy Training Barque